“To keep every cog and wheel is the first precaution of intelligent tinkering.”

 As “keystone species” bees play a critical role in upholding the integrity, productivity, and sustainability of a forest understory, pasture, field, meadow, farm, orchard, or backyard garden.

 According to The Xerces Society for Invertebrate Conservation, fruits and seeds derived from insect pollination are a major source of food for many species of birds and mammals.

-To learn more about native bees and other pollinators join us at The Maine Flower Show for my pollinator presentation, or one of my other upcoming talks.
+To learn more about native bees and other pollinators join us at an upcoming event.

 As I explained in my last blog post, in relation to carnivores, keystone species are critically important to the balance of an ecosystem.

 Ecosystems can better handle stress when all the parts are functioning together.
 As the World Wildlife Fund explains biodiversity, try thinking of each species as a single thread, and the more threads that link together, the stronger the safety net will be.

 All the inter-connected parts, their relationship to each other and their unique functions, create a more stable and resilient system.